nicholasproietti/P106_spectra_analyzer/README.md

 The notebook provides the source code for all the analysis peformed on the spectra of hundreds of low-mass stars in the central clusters of the Carina Nebula.

-Note: Versions <8.5 of `P106_spectra_analyzer` have not been recovered from loss and thus are not included.
+Note: Versions <8.5 of `P106_spectra_analyzer` have not been recovered from data loss and thus are not included.

 The data can be downloaded from the ESO science archive: https://archive.eso.org/cms.html